nens/cookiecutter-prefect-template/{{ cookiecutter.project_name }}/README.md

 This will run pre-commit before every commit, preventing extra work :-)

 If you use vscode and did the `.venv` thingy above, the python plugin will detect your code and prefect.
 So you'll have proper code completion!
 And type hints become more useful.
 Tip: also install [the vscode editorconfig plugin](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) because that will automatically handle unneeded spaces at the end of lines and other minutia.

+There are even tests files (see https://docs.pytest.org/ for instructions), you can use them to test calculations.
+Ask Reinout or Florian for tips.
+Don't test whether an ftp download can work, but *do* test when you do some real programming work.

+Once the virtualenv is activated, you can run the tests simply with:

+    $ pytest

 ## Running it on the server... happens automatically